nghttp2/nghttp2/doc/sources/building-android-binary.rst

 public API, so we have to built it for our own.
 That also provides us proper .pc file as a bonus.

-If SPDY support is required for nghttpx and h2load, build and install spdylay as well.

 Before running ``android-config`` and ``android-make``, ``ANDROID_HOME`` environment variable must be set to point to the correct path.
 Also add ``$ANDROID_HOME/toolchain/bin`` to ``PATH``: